YinonTzo/covid-records/README.md

 1) run ```mvn clean install``` to build the project.
 2) Use the command ```docker build -t  yourusername/covid:0.0.1 .```, replacing ```yourusername``` with your Docker Hub username.
+3) Push the container to Docker Hub using ```docker push -t yourusername/covid:0.0.1```, This will make it available for Kubernetes to pull.
-3) Finally, you can run the project using Docker Compose, as mentioned earlier.
+4) Finally, you can run the project using Docker Compose, as mentioned earlier.